carbon-language/carbon-lang/llvm/docs/CMake.rst

   Enable building with zlib to support compression/uncompression in LLVM tools.
   Defaults to ON.

+**LLVM_ENABLE_DIA_SDK**:BOOL
+  Enable building with MSVC DIA SDK for PDB debugging support.
+Available only with MSVC.
+Defaults to ON.

 **LLVM_USE_SANITIZER**:STRING
   Define the sanitizer used to build LLVM binaries and tests.
 Possible values are ``Address``, ``Memory``, ``MemoryWithOrigins``, ``Undefined``, ``Thread``,